 Wildfire smoke consists of harmful gases and fine particles from burning plants and other materials.
-These extremely small particles become a health concern because they can penetrate deep into the lungs, which can lead to health issues.
+These extremely small particles are a health concern because they can penetrate deep into the lungs.

 Air purifiers help reduce these airborne particle levels with high-efficiency particulate air (HEPA) filters to trap fine particulate matter.
 Keep reading to learn about the key features to consider when shopping, and then explore the picks for the best air purifiers for wildfire smoke.
-An in-depth review of the market and thorough product vetting went into assembling the list of top picks.
+An in-depth review of the market, thorough product vetting, and the use of expert sources went into assembling the list of top picks.

-- BEST OVERALL: Medify Air MA-40-W V2.0 Air Purifier with HEPA filter
+- BEST OVERALL: Medify Air MA-40 Air Purifier

-- RUNNER UP: Levoit Smart Wi-Fi Air Purifier LV-PUR131S
+- RUNNER-UP: Levoit LV-PUR131S Smart True HEPA Air Purifier

-- BEST SMART TECH: Bissell air320 Smart Air Purifier
+- BEST SMART TECH: Bissell air320 Max Smart WiFi Air Purifier

-- BEST FOR LARGE ROOMS: Medify Air MA-112 V2.0 Air Purifier with HEPA filter
+- BEST FOR LARGE ROOMS: Hathaspace HSP003 Smart True HEPA Air Purifier

-- BEST FOR BEDROOMS: Bissell Smart Purifier with HEPA and Carbon Filters
+- BEST FOR BEDROOMS: Bissell air220 Air Purifier

-- BEST FOR TRAVEL: Westinghouse 1804 Portable Air Purifier with True HEPA Filter
+- BEST FOR TRAVEL: Westinghouse 1804 HEPA Air Purifier

-- ALSO CONSIDER: Hathaspace Smart True HEPA Air Purifier
+- ALSO CONSIDER: Hathaspace HSP002 Smart True HEPA Air Purifier

 How We Chose the Best Air Purifiers for Wildfire Smoke

-The right air purifier can neutralize harmful gases, airborne particles, and chemicals for better air quality in your home.
-Each of these picks for the best air purifier for wildfire smoke was selected for its filtration efficiency, area coverage, noise level, number of operating speeds, and other special features.
+The right air purifier can neutralize wildfire smoke particles and tackle many harmful contaminants and chemicals for better air quality in your home.
+Each of these picks for the best air purifier for wildfire smoke was selected for its filtration efficiency as well as area coverage, noise level, number of operating speeds, and other special features.

-The above picks are made with effective filtration in mind by incorporating HEPA filters, prefilters, or multiple filters in one system.
-Select systems listed above can help to filter out gasses, toxins, smoke particles, allergens, odor, and more.
-Plus, many of these above picks cover areas ranging from 100-1,600 square feet depending upon the size of the space you want to purify.
+We chose the above picks keeping effective filtration in mind; they incorporate HEPA filters, prefilters, or multiple filters in one system.
+Select systems listed above can help to filter out gases, toxins, smoke, allergens, odor, and other fine particles.
+Plus, many of these above picks cover areas ranging from 100 to over 1,600 square feet, depending upon the size of the space you want to purify.

-The above selection is also conscious of not filling your home with noise as most systems are made to operate at under 60 decibels.
-Select options also come with multiple operation speeds depending upon how much purification is needed as well as automatic functionality day and night.
+We also wanted to choose relatively quiet air purifiers that wouldn’t fill your home with noise; luckily, most systems are made to operate at well under 60 decibels.
+Select options also come with multiple operation speeds as well as automatic functionality, day and night.
 Finally, some of these air purifiers are made with LED or glass screens, wheels, or wall-mounting capability to fit in your ideal space.

 Our Top Picks

-Now that you know more about air purifiers, it’s time to start shopping.
-These recommendations are among the best air purifiers for smoke in their respective categories for clearing toxins and fine particles from the air.
+The following recommendations are among the best air purifiers for smoke in their respective categories for clearing toxins and fine airborne particles from the air.

-Medify Air’s efficient air purifier has a three-stage, all-in-one filtering system.
-The prefilter, H13 HEPA filter, and carbon layer are in one easy-to-change piece.
-An H13 HEPA filter is a higher grade filter that takes filtration up a small notch over standard true HEPA filters.
+Medify Air’s efficient air purifier has a three-stage all-in-one filtering system.
+The prefilter, H13 HEPA filter, and carbon layer are in one easy-to-change piece and remove most airborne particles.
+An H13 HEPA filter is a higher-grade filter that takes filtration up a small notch over standard true HEPA filters.
+Plus, this model comes with a prefilter for added convenience and allergen reduction.

-This Energy Star-certified unit cycles air flow in a 420-square-foot room four times an hour and once an hour in a 1,600-square-foot room.
+This Energy Star–certified unit cycles airflow in a 420-square-foot room four times an hour and once an hour in a 1,680-square-foot room.
 The stylish glass display includes controls for the three fan speeds, night-mode setting, timer, child lock, and the optional ionizer.

-The optional ionizer uses electrically charged molecules to remove contaminants from the air, which may create some ozone by-product, a gas that could irritate the lungs.
+The optional ionizer uses electrically charged molecules to remove contaminants from the air, which may create some ozone byproduct, a gas that could irritate the lungs.
 Those who are concerned about ozone can switch the ionizer off.
-But, bear in mind, this air purifier is CARB (California Air Resources Board) certified, which means it meets CARB’s acceptable ozone emission limits.
+But, bear in mind, this air purifier is California Air Resources Board (CARB) certified, which means it meets CARB’s acceptable ozone emission limits.

 Product Specs